Omar123098/Shell/README.md

 # Advanced Windows Shell Implementation

-**A fully-featured, Windows-compatible shell with advanced interactive capabilities, tab completion, command history, and comprehensive I/O redirection support.**
+**A featured, Windows-compatible shell with advanced interactive capabilities, tab completion, command history, and comprehensive I/O redirection support.**

 Built from scratch in C++ using native Windows APIs for optimal performance and user experience.